How to lock your Mac or put your screen to sleep in macOS

 2. Use shortcuts

-If you’re using a Mac that’s running macOS Mojave, go to the Apple menu and choose Lock Screen or press Command+Control+Q. This will lock your Mac and return you to the Login screen.
+If you’re using a Mac that’s running the latest macOS version, go to the Apple menu and choose Lock Screen or press Command+Control+Q. This will lock your Mac and return you to the Login screen.

 For older versions of the operating system, press Control+Shift+Power button (or Control+Shift+Eject if your Mac has an optical drive).
 It will lock the screen.

 You can also use a keyboard shortcut to put your Mac to sleep.
 Press Command+Option+Power (or Eject).
-This works in a similar way to the previous one, but rather than just lock your Mac it powers down the hard drive, puts the CPU into low power mode and stops background tasks in order to save energy.
+This works in a similar way to the previous one, but rather than just lock your Mac, it powers down the hard drive, puts the CPU into low-power mode, and stops background tasks to save energy.

 3. Set up a hot corner

-Hot corners allow you to drag to the mouse pointer to one of the four corners of the screen to initiate an action – you can use one as a sleep shortcut on your Mac.
+Hot corners allow you to drag the mouse pointer to one of the four corners of the screen to initiate an action – you can use one as a sleep shortcut on your Mac.
 To set it up: